vinaygaba/JetpackCompose.app/src/markdown-pages/donut-hole-skipping.md

 - `CustomText` is recomposed because its text parameter changed as it includes the counter value.
 This makes sense and is probably what you want anyway.
 - `MyComponent` is recomposed because its lambda scope captures the counter state object and a smaller lambda scope wasn't available for any recomposition optimizations to kick in.

-Now you might wonder what I mean when I say "a smaller lambda scope wasn't available" and the next example will make this clear.
+Now you might wonder what I meant when I said "a smaller lambda scope wasn't available".
+Hopefully the next example will make this clear!

 ![Example 2](/articles/donut-hole-skipping/example2-scope.png)
 _TODO_

-In this example, we previously noticed that only `Button` and `CustomText` composables were invoked when the value of counter updated and `MyComponent` was skipped altogether.
+When we ran the second example, we noticed that only `Button` and `CustomText` were reinvoked when the value of counter updated and `MyComponent` was skipped altogether.
+Here are some of our observations when we look at this example -

+- Even though the initialization of the counter is in the scope of `MyComponent`, it doesn't directly read the value, at least not directly in the parent scope.
+- The `Button` scope is where the value of counter is read and passed to the `CustomText` composable as an input

+Since the compose runtim was able to find a smaller scope (Button scope) where the value of the counter was being read, it chose the skip invoking the `MyComponent` scope and only invoked the `Button` scope (where the value is being read) & the `CustomText` scope (as its input changed).
+In fact, it also skipped invoking the `Button` composable

+# What does donut have to do with all this?